Zhang Yimou: 2000-present

 2006's Curse of the Golden Flower saw him reunited with leading actress Gong Li.
 Taiwanese singer Jay Chou and Hong Kong star Chow Yun-fat also starred in the period epic based on a play by Cao Yu.

 Zhang's recent films, and his involvement with the 2008 Olympic ceremonies, have not been without controversy.
 Some critics claim that his recent works, contrary to his earlier films, have received approval from the Chinese government.
 However, in interviews, Zhang has said that he is not interested in politics, and that it was an honour for him to direct the Olympic ceremonies because it was "a once-in-a-lifetime opportunity".
 In 2008, he won a Peabody Award "for creating a spell-binding, unforgettable celebration of the Olympic promise, featuring a cast of thousands" at the opening ceremony of the Beijing Olympics.
 On 24 May 2010, Zhang was awarded an honorary Doctor of Fine Arts degree by Yale University, and was described as "a genius with camera and choreography".

-Zhang's 2011 The Flowers of War was his most expensive film to date, budgeting for $90.2 million, until his 2016 The Great Wall surpassed it with a budget of $150 million.
+While filming The Flowers of War in 2011, Zhang invited Palestinian filmmaker Annemarie Jacir to be his protege on set for one year as part of the Rolex Mentor and Protégé Arts Initiative.
+The Flowers of War was his most expensive film to date, budgeting for $90.2 million, until his 2016 The Great Wall surpassed it with a budget of $150 million.
 After the mixed reception and financial disappointment of The Great Wall, Zhang returned in 2018 with the critically acclaimed Shadow, which received 12 nominations at the 55th Golden Horse Awards and won four, including Best Director.

+In 2026, Zhang served as the president of the Competition jury at the 31st Busan International Film Festival.